ulrikstrid/ligo/gitlab-pages/docs/language-basics/variables-and-constants.md

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Pascaligo-->

-Variables, unlike constants are mutable, but can't be used in a *global scope*, however they can be used within functions, or function arguments.
+Variables, unlike constants, are mutable.
+They can't be used in a *global scope*, but they can be used within functions, or function arguments.

-> 💡 Don't worry if you don't understand the function syntax yet, we'll get to it in the upcoming sections of the docs
+> 💡 Don't worry if you don't understand the function syntax yet.
+We'll get to it in upcoming sections of the docs.

 ```pascaligo